 On Track for Coaster Greatness

 Given RMC's, er, track record, it's really no surprise that Lightning Rod is such a glorious ride.
 In just a few years, the innovative ride manufacturer has shaken up the industry by building remarkably smooth and just plain wonderful wooden coasters.
+(It is also designing groundbreaking steel coasters such as its single-rail ride, Wonder Woman: Golden Lasso at Six Flags Fiesta Texas.)
 Precision engineering and exceptional layouts account for some of the wonderfulness.
 But what really sets RMC's wooden coasters apart are its patented tracks.

 Lightning Rod is not as smooth as some of RMC's hybrid coasters such as Iron Rattler at Six Flags Fiesta Texas and, especially, the silky smooth Twisted Colossus at Six Flags Magic Mountain.
 But it is about on par with Goliath at Six Flags Great America.
-(By the way, the Tennessee ride nabbed the woodie world speed record from Goliath be going a mere 1 MPH faster.)
+(Note that our review, including our determination of relative smoothness, is based on experiencing the coaster in 2016 before steel track sections were added in 2020.
+When the coaster reopens in 2021, the ride experience may be different.)
+By the way, the Tennessee ride nabbed the woodie world speed record from Goliath be going a mere 1 MPH faster.
 Like Lightning Rod, the Six Flags ride is an RMC wooden coaster that uses Topper track.
 Unlike Goliath and most other recent RMC coasters, Dollywood's Topper track ride does not include inversions.
-But it has something that those rides -- and all other wooden coasters -- don't have: a magnetic launch system.
+But it has something that those rides–and all other wooden coasters–don't have: a magnetic launch system.

 Lightning Strikes Especially Well at Night